If you’ve considered improving your eating habits, you’ve likely wondered about intermittent fasting.

 A water fast—where you only consume water for 24-72 hours—is a short term option.
 It is quite restrictive, but may suit your goals.

 There are no binding decisions here.
-Simply have a look at our intermittent fasting for beginners guide, dip a toe in the water and see if you like it.
+Simply have a look at our beginners guide for intermittent fasting schedules, dip a toe in the water and see if you like it.

 SIMPLE’s expert opinion and final thoughts